freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/bootstrap/warn-your-users-of-a-dangerous-action-with-btn-danger.md

 ---

 ## Description

 <section id='description'>

 Bootstrap comes with several pre-defined colors for buttons.
-The <code>btn-danger</code> class is the button color you'll use to notify users that the button performs a destructive action, such as deleting a cat photo.
+The `btn-danger` class is the button color you'll use to notify users that the button performs a destructive action, such as deleting a cat photo.

-Create a button with the text "Delete" and give it the class <code>btn-danger</code>.
+Create a button with the text "Delete" and give it the class `btn-danger`.

-Note that these buttons still need the <code>btn</code> and <code>btn-block</code> classes.
+Note that these buttons still need the `btn` and `btn-block` classes.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml